rafael-santiago/kryptos/doc/MANUAL.md

 the public key buffer, a pointer to store the public key size, a (kryptos_u8_t **) for the private key buffer, a pointer to store the private key size.
 If the function succeeds it returns ``kKryptosSuccess``.
 Once generated all that you should do is store the output data in somewhere for later usage.
-Free the key pair data when not necessary anymore, because the buffers were allocated by the ``kryptos_rsa_mk_key_pair()`` function, do not be sloppy! :)
+Free the key pair data when not necessary anymore, because the buffers were allocated by the ``kryptos_rsa_mk_key_pair()`` function.
+Do not be sloppy! :)

 Notice that the process of finding primes can be slow, so the key pair producing will become slow for greater key sizes.
 Fortunatelly, you should do it once.

-For example in a 32-bit SMP, the following code runned using the following command line:
+For example in a 32-bit SMP, the code above executed using the following command line:

 ```
 Lestrade@221B:~/src/kryptos-test/src/samples# ../../samples/rsa-mk-key-pair-sample 2048
 ```

-It tooks about 42, 43 minutes to generate this key pair:
+Took about 42, 43 minutes to generate this key pair:

 ```
 *** Public key: